-- Before you read the passage, talk about these questions. - 1 What factors influence crop prices? - What factors are included in a farmer's cost of production?
+- 1 What factors influence crop prices? - 2 What factors are included in a farmer's cost of production?

-- Read the business letter.
+2 Read the business letter.
 Then, choose the correct answers.

 - 1 What is the purpose of the letter?

 - A to market a new product

 - B to offer new services to a client

 - C to bill a customer for services

 - D to explain the results of an analysis

 - 2 How do the client's prices compare to others

 - A They are higher than other's prices.

 - B They are the same as other's prices.

 - C They are lower than other's prices.

 - D They change more often than other's prices

 - 3 What suggestion does Ms. Curry make?

 - A lowering production costs

 - B studying local supply and demand

 - C marketing to grocery stores in the area

 - D increasing prices by five percent

-- Read the sentence pair.
+- 8 Read the sentence pair.
 Choose where the words best fit the blanks.

-- direct marketing / indirect marketing
+- 1 direct marketing / indirect marketing

-A In , customers buy from farmers.
+- \\\\\, customers buy from A In farmers.

-B involves farmers selling cross to stores where customers shop.
+- B \ involves farmers selling cross to stores where customers shop.

 - 2 supply and demand / cost of production

-- A Prices must make up for the
+- A Prices must make up for the \\\\

-- B Prices change according to
+- B Prices change according to \\\\

 - 3 pricing strategy / produce

-- A Sell this before it spoils.
+- A Sell this \\\\ \\\\\ before it spoils.

-- B Change your to make a bigger profit.
+- B Change your \\\\\ to make a bigger profit.

-- Match the words (1-4) with the definitions (A-D). - 1 pricing - 2 pricing for profit - 3 pricing for competition - 4 pricing for value - A setting a price that is less than other sellers - B setting a lower price for large quantities - the process of establishing costs for items - D setting a price that exceeds the cost of production - Solution Listen and read the business letters again.
+Match the words (1-4) with the definitions (A-D).

+- 1 \ pricing - 2 \ pricing for profit - 3 \ pricing for competition - 4 \ pricing for value - A setting a price that is less than other sellers - B setting a lower price for large quantities - C the process of establishing costs for items - setting a price that exceeds the cost of production

+Listen and read the business letters again.
 What does the consultant suggest would attract more clients?

-- Consultant and a farmer.
-Mark the following statements as true (T) or false (F). - The man did not know his competition's prices. - 2 The woman suggests a new pricing strategy. - 3 The client will charge the same price for large and small amounts. - General Listen again and complete the conversation.
+Listen to a conversation between a consultant and a farmer.
+Mark the following statements as true (T) or false (F).

+- The man did not know his competition's prices. - 2 \ The woman suggests a new pricing strategy. - 3 \\\\ The client will charge the same price for large and small amounts.

+Goldstein again and complete the conversation.

-onsultant: Mr. Kowalski, did you 1 to read our recommended business improvements?
-Farmer: I did, Miss Curry.
-Can you give me some more information about 2? onsultant: Of course.
+Consultant: Mr. Kowalski, did you 1 to read our recommended business improvements?
+Farmer I did, Miss Curry.
+Can you give me some more information about 2?
+Consultant: Of course.
 Your spinach goes for \$5.49 per pound.
 All 3 in your area sell spinach for at least \$0.50 less per pound.
 Farmer: Wow.
 I didn't 3 my products are.
-What changes do you suggest? onsultant: We 5 some estimates.
+What changes do you suggest?
+Consultant: We 5 some estimates.
 You can lower your spinach price to \$4.89 per pound and still cover your 6